 Figure 2 – The Problem in a Causal Factor Chart

 Step 2: Develop Your Chart

-If you believe that other – but separate – events may have contributed to the problem, you may need a secondary line of events above the first.
-In our example, the printing company had recently expanded to new premises and upgraded its machines.
-Could this have caused the problem?
+If other, separate events may also have contributed to the problem, you can add a second line of events above the first.
+In our example, the printing company had recently expanded to new premises and upgraded its machines, so we added these to our chart as Secondary Events.

 Figure 3 – Events and Conditions in a Causal Factor Chart

-In our example, we'd consider whether the problem would still have occurred if the printer had been working on fewer jobs, or if a more experienced marketing manager had been assigned.
-The answer to both of these questions is uncertain, so neither one is a causal factor.
+Returning to our example, let's consider whether our problem would still have occurred if the printer had been working on fewer jobs, or if a more experienced marketing manager had been assigned to the project.
+The answer to both of these questions is uncertain, so neither of these conditions is a causal factor.

 Figure 4 – Finding and Labeling the Causal Factor(s)

 Not all problems are as simple, or have as few causal factors, as our example.
-See the more extensive causal factor charts within this RCA example for a more realistic picture.
+You can view a more extensive causal factor chart here.

 Step 4: Establish Preventative Action

 Conducting a Root Cause Analysis for the causal factors that you identified in Step 3 enables you to understand why the problem occurred, and to determine what you need to do to stop it from happening again.